How To Choose The Best Pole For You

 Titanium Gold Coated Poles – enhanced grip

-Titanium Gold are chrome poles electronically coated for an enhanced grip.
+Titanium Gold is chrome poles electronically coated for an enhanced grip.

-They are gold but their colour will change with time.
-It does NOT affect the finish of the pole and it does NOT mean that the titanium layer has been stripped off.
+They are gold, but their color will change with time.
+It does NOT affect the finish of the pole, and it does NOT mean that the titanium layer has been stripped off.
 They are a bit more expensive.

 Brass Coated Poles – high grip